Michigan: Economy

-In 2017, 3,859,949 people in Michigan were employed at 222,553 establishments, according to the U.S. Census Bureau.
+In 2022, 3,939,076 people in Michigan were employed at 227,870 establishments, according to the U.S. Census Bureau.

-The U.S. Bureau of Economic Analysis estimated Michigan's Q3 2022 gross state product to be $626.680 billion, ranking 14th out of the 50 states.
-According to the Bureau of Labor Statistics, as of November 2024, the state's seasonally adjusted unemployment rate was estimated at 4.3%.
+The U.S. Bureau of Economic Analysis estimated Michigan's Q1 2025 gross state product to be $725.897 billion, ranking 14th out of the 50 states.
+According to the U.S. Bureau of Labor Statistics, as of November 2024, the state's seasonally adjusted unemployment rate was estimated at 4.8%.

 Products and services include automobiles, food products, information technology, aerospace, military equipment, furniture, and mining of copper and iron ore.
-Michigan is the third leading grower of Christmas trees with 60520 acre of land dedicated to Christmas tree farming.
+Michigan is the third-largest grower of Christmas trees with 60520 acre of land dedicated to Christmas tree farming in 2007.
 The beverage Vernors Ginger Ale was invented in Michigan in 1866, sharing the title of oldest soft drink with Hires Root Beer.
 Faygo was founded in Detroit on November 4, 1907.
 Two of the top four pizza chains were founded in Michigan and are headquartered there: Domino's Pizza by Tom Monaghan and Little Caesars Pizza by Mike Ilitch.
-Michigan became the 24th right-to-work state in U.S. in 2012.
+Michigan became the 24th right-to-work state in the U.S. in 2012, however, in 2023 this law was repealed.

 Since 2009, GM, Ford and Chrysler have managed a significant reorganization of their benefit funds structure after a volatile stock market which followed the September 11 attacks and early 2000s recession impacted their respective U.S. pension and benefit funds (OPEB).
 General Motors, Ford, and Chrysler reached agreements with the United Auto Workers Union to transfer the liabilities for their respective health care and benefit funds to a 501(c)(9) Voluntary Employee Beneficiary Association (VEBA).
 Manufacturing in the state grew 6.6% from 2001 to 2006, but the high speculative price of oil became a factor for the U.S. auto industry during the economic crisis of 2008 impacting industry revenues.
 In 2009, GM and Chrysler emerged from Chapter 11 restructurings with financing provided in part by the U.S. and Canadian governments.
 GM began its initial public offering (IPO) of stock in 2010.
 For 2010, the Big Three domestic automakers have reported significant profits indicating the beginning of rebound.

-As of 2002, Michigan ranked fourth in the U.S. in high tech employment with 568,000 high tech workers, which includes 70,000 in the automotive industry.
+As of 2002, Michigan ranked fourth in the U.S. in high-tech employment with 568,000 high-tech workers, which includes 70,000 in the automotive industry.
 Michigan typically ranks third or fourth in overall research and development (R&D) expenditures in the United States.
 Its research and development, which includes automotive, comprises a higher percentage of the state's overall gross domestic product than for any other U.S. state.
 The state is an important source of engineering job opportunities.
 The domestic auto industry accounts directly and indirectly for one of every ten jobs in the U.S.